simao/lxbus/README.md

 # Public Working Instance #

-I have a working instance working at Google ap engine (<http://lxbusinfo.appspot.com>).
+I have a working instance working at Google App Engine (<http://lxbusinfo.appspot.com>).
 You can try it there using your browser in a mobile or desktop device.